EncryptSL/CENSOR-RELOADED-ISSUES/.github/ISSUE_TEMPLATE/bukkit_bug_report.md

 ---
-name: Bug report
+name: Bug in CensorReloadedBukkit
 about: Create a report to help us improve
 title: ''
-labels: bug
+labels: bukkit-bug
 assignees: EncryptSL

 ---